Rocco Basile

 Rocco Basile is an American business executive and philanthropist.
-He is the founder of Avo Construction, a construction firm.
+He is the founder of Avo Construction, a construction firm based in New York City.

 Career

 Rocco founded Avo Construction in 2011, a successor of Basile Builders Group.
 Basile Builders Group was based in Tribeca.

 As a philanthropist, Rocco has helped establish an after-school program and is the recipient of the Children's Champion Award from the Children of the City program.
 He is a member of the board of directors of the Children of the city and has supported ComAlert and Safe Horizon.